goldinvo/goldinvo.github.io/src/content/blog/lace-pattern-maker.md

 ---
 title: 'Lace Pattern Maker'
 type: 'long'
-description: ''
+description: 'An interactive canvas designed for making torchon bobbin lace patterns.'
 pubDate: '2024-06-29'
+updatedDate: 2024-07-09'
 featuredImage: '/2024-06-29/screenshot.png'
 ---
-**Lace Pattern Maker** is an interactive canvas designed for making torchon bobbin lace patterns. <!--more--> This tool allows you to quickly produce, modify, rescale, and reproduce lace patterns.
+**Lace Pattern Maker** is an interactive canvas designed for making torchon bobbin lace patterns.
+This tool allows you to quickly produce, modify, rescale, and reproduce lace patterns.

 Both this post and the pattern tool are currently being improved.
 Keep an eye out for updates!

 [Visit the App](https://goldinvo.com/lace-pattern-maker).

-*This post was last updated July 9, 2024*

 ## Usage
 Hover over buttons to see the actions they perform and the keyboard shortcuts associated with them.